allenai/embodied-clip/README.md

 **Pose keys 🔑:**

-- `openness 🔓` For objects where the openness value does not fit (e.g., Bowl, Spoon), the openess value is `None`.
+- `openness 🔓` For objects where the openness value does not fit (e.g., Bowl, Spoon), the openness value is `None`.
 - `bounding_box 📦` Bounding boxes are only given for moveable objects, where the set of moveable objects may consist of couches or chairs, that are not necessarily pickupable.
 For pickupable objects, the `bounding_box` is aligned to the object's relative axes.
 For moveable objects that are non-pickupable, the
 - `is_broken 💔` No object's initial pose or target pose will ever require breaking an object.
 But, if the agent decides to pick up an object, and drop it on a hard surface, it's possible that the object can break.